MrPig91/PSChiaPlotter/README.md

   - [ ] Add Current and Completed Tabs for Queue groupbox
   - [ ] Add the ability to add and remove columns on datagrids
   - [ ] Notifications Integration (Discord, Toast, etc.)
+  - [ ] Add The Ability To Add More Plots To Running Jobs
   - [ ] Global Phase 1 Limitor
   - [ ] Add Dark Mode